 Can I Use a Car Tire Pump on My Bike?

-Yes, you can use the car pump on your bike.
+Yes, you can use the car pump on your bicycle.
 If you’re in a pinch and your tire needs to be inflated urgently, you can use a car tire pump on your bike.
-However, only some bike valves are compatible with car tire pumps, so getting a bike pump is better.
+However, only some bike tire valves are compatible with car tire pumps, so getting a bike pump is better.

 Related reading: How to Put Air in Bike Tires at Gas Station?